software-assignments-fall2021/project-proposal-sneaky-seven/README.md

 As mentioned in Motivation, one customer pain point is that most budget apps don’t offer the option to customize categories.
 The lack of customization results in lower accuracy in categorizing transactions.
 For example, on most budget apps, transactions at CVS are often categorized as health, fitness, or medicine.
 While CVS as a merchant is categorized as a pharmacy, merchandise from CVS scopes much further than simply its default-categorization, such as food, drinks, and other household items.
-This of course could be applied to other chain stores which repeatedly are categorized by default.
+This of course could be applied to other chain stores which may be categorized by default.
 Thus, the principle problem of lack of customization for both individual necessity and overall accuracy is the problem we want to solve.

 ## Audience
 We target those who want to have a detailed view of their spending, gain insights into their spending habits, and cultivate a budgeting mindset.
 Therefore, a principle target-audience is young people fresh out of high school/college.
 During this time, students transition from spending parents' money to making money independently.
-While they may have spend purely based on their likings in the past, that spending was likely not influenced by thoughts of cost-effectiveness or true necessity.
+While they may have spent purely based on their likings in the past, that spending was likely not influenced by thoughts of cost-effectiveness or true necessity.
 Our app exists to cultivate such awareness of money and budgeting.
 We aim to do this specifically by providing them with customizable categories.
 By doing this, we enable our audience to see detailed breakdowns of their spending, which then helps them learn more about their spending habits and invoke their reflections about money and financial responsibility.

 ## Implementation